 Lake Erie Folk Fest Fills Shore Cultural Centre

-It seemed as though every hall and empty room and space inside the Shore Cultural Centre was filled Saturday, February 25, with the foot tappin’ sounds of folk music during the 2nd Annual Lake Erie Folk Festival.
-Folk and traditional music lovers from Northeast Ohio (and far away as Missouri and Minnesota), enjoyed and took part in a variety of events throughout the day and night.
-Exact numbers are not yet known but an estimated 1,000 people attended the free afternoon events and the evening concert in the Shore auditorium.
-The festival was produced by the Shore Cultural Centre and the Northeast Ohio Heritage Music Association(NEOHMA).
+It seemed that every hall, room and space inside Shore Cultural Centre was filled on Saturday, February 24, with the foot tappin’ sounds of folk music during the 3rd Annual Lake Erie Folk Fest.
+Folk and traditional music lovers from Northeast Ohio and beyond enjoyed and took part in a variety of events throughout the day and night.
+Over 600 people attended the free afternoon events while the evening concert in Shore auditorium drew more than 500.

-People were spotted having spontaneous jam sessions backstage in the auditorium, the hallway near the Shore offices, basement corridors and the Culinary Bistro which was open serving food for Festival attendees and participants.
+People participated in popup jam sessions in hallways, basement corridors and rooms especially designated for jamming.
 Banjos, fiddles and even metal saw bowing serenaded visitors as they entered the Shore throughout the day.

 Workshops covered claw hammer banjo, ukulele and upright bass playing techniques; guitar making; folk dancing and bluegrass music.
-A workshop on throat singing given by the Tuvan ensemble Alash (who also performed that evening) filled the old band room with many standing along the sides and back.
-Young people were entertained with various kinds of dancing, storytelling and roots music.
+Three workshops in the afternoon featured members of Ten Strings And A Goat Skin, the evening concert’s headliner.
+Young people were entertained with various kinds of dancing, storytelling and crafts.
 The community room had a constant flow of people listening to performances by area musical artists and poets.
-Downstairs in the Culinary Bistro, Chef Dan and his students were served sandwiches of all kinds to many of the hungry attendees.
-No matter where one found themselves during the day, you were met with big smiles and spirit lifting music.
+Downstairs in the Culinary Bistro, Chef Dan and his students served sandwiches and an array of hot foods to hungry attendees.
+No matter where one found themselves during the day, they were met with big smiles and spirit lifting music.

-Jim is the Programming and Marketing Manager for the Shore Cultural Center.
+Jim is the Programming and Marketing Manager for the Shore Cultural Centre.